charliewang123/NetworkCausalTree/paper/paper.md

 # Acknowledgements

-This work was supported by the Amazon Web Services (AWS) grant on *AI/ML for Identifying Social Determinants of Health*, the Alfred P. Sloan Foundation Grant G-2020-13946 for the development of *Causal Inference with Complex Treatment Regimes: Design, Identification, Estimation, and Heterogeneity* and the Harvard Data Science Initiative Postdoctoral Research Fund Award.
+This work was supported by the Alfred P. Sloan Foundation Grant G-2020-13946 for the development of *Causal Inference with Complex Treatment Regimes: Design, Identification, Estimation, and Heterogeneity* and the Harvard Data Science Initiative Postdoctoral Research Fund Award.

 # References